(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Below are the steps that you need to take to help get rid of your dog's yeast infection holistically.

 One of the most important natural dog candida remedies is proper diet.
 In fact, if your dog has yeast infections that affect many parts of his body, the first thing to do is to address his diet.
 This will help restore and maintain a healthy flora level in the body and reduce the population of Candida albicans in your dog.

 Since yeast thrives on sugars, an anti-yeast diet should be meat-based, sugar-free, grain-free, and starch-free.
 Your dog should not be allowed to eat any form of sugars, including honey, corn syrup, and even white or sweet potatoes.
 Also, high-glycemic vegetables (such as sweet potatoes, corn, carrots) should be avoided.

-An example of a very healthy, natural, and organic diet suitable for dogs with yeast infections (actually, it is good for dogs with or without yeast infections!) is ZiwiPeak Daily Cuisine Grain-Free Air-Dried Dog Food.
+Some examples of a very healthy, natural, and organic diet suitable for dogs with yeast infections (actually, it is good for dogs with or without yeast infections!):

-The next important element of natural dog candida remedies is using herbs and dietary supplements that have anti-fungal properties to combat yeasts and control yeast overgrowth.
+The next important dog candida remedy is using herbs and dietary supplements that have anti-fungal properties to combat yeasts and control yeast overgrowth.

 Herbs and supplements that are helpful include:

 It contains the above ingredients and more and is an excellent blend of natural antifungal herbs, vitamins, minerals, etc. for anti-candida intestinal support.

 Recommonded dosage for dogs is one to two capsules daily with meals, but obviously the exact dosage for an individual dog differs depending on the size and condition of the dog.